ACTIVE STUDIES AND PROJECTS

 RPP REFRESH: An Update to the Residential Permit Parking (RPP) Program

-The City is starting a review and update of the existing Residential Permit Parking (RPP) program, the program that manages on-street parking for residents.
-As part of this project, city staff will be compiling data about the current program, researching how other cities manage residential parking, and getting feedback from residents about potential changes that could make this program more effective.
-The outcome of this project will result in an amendment to the City Code sections that establish the RPP Program in December 2019.
+The City completed an initial round of review and updates of the existing Residential Permit Parking (RPP) program, the program that manages on-street parking for residents.
+As part of this project, city staff compiled data about the program, researched how other cities manage residential parking, and got feedback from residents about potential changes that could make this program more effective.
+This project resulted in an amendment to the City Code sections that establish the RPP Program in December 2019.
 Additional areas that were not focused on during this initial round will be considered later in 2020.

 Residential Pay by Phone Program

 In 2016, City Council approved a pilot program to allow residents on eligible blocks to request residential pay by phone signage.
 Staff evaluated the pilot program through community feedback, parking occupancy data, and enforcement information from before and after the implementation of the pilot program to inform a recommendation regarding the future of the residential pay by phone program.
 On March 16, 2019, City Council approved the staff recommendation to make the program permanent.